-If you've never heard of Stöckli, that's by design.
-They don't sponsor athletes doing triple corks.
-They don't plaster their logo across gondola towers.
-They don't chase trends.
-They build skis for people who care about how a ski feels— and they let the product do the talking.
+If you've never heard of Stöckli, that's about right.
+They don't sponsor athletes doing triple corks or wrap their logo around gondola towers.
+They build skis for people who care more about how a ski feelsthan how it markets, and they're content to let that crowd find them.

 A Factory, Not a Brand

 Stöckli is still family-owned.
-Still headquartered in Wolhusen.
-Still producing every ski in the same factory where the company started.
+Production based in Malters since 1986.
+Still producing every ski in their own factory.
 That alone makes them an anomaly.
 Most major ski brands outsource manufacturing to a handful of large contract factories in Eastern Europe or Asia.
 Stöckli builds in-house, start to finish.

 You don't buy a Stöckli because of what's printed on the topsheet.
 You buy it because of what happens when you put it on snow.